 In China, the unemployment index stands at 3.61% (2019) and by early 1990, the Chinese government began its efforts to introduce labor market enforcement and standardization policies that strengthen and assist businesses in employee search, job placement, and adjustment.
 China has developed a strong information system infrastructure (The Hùkǒu System that is a population registry system that contains all human information) in which jobseekers can help and assess their suitability for the roles they wish to enlist.
 In 1999, the Chinese government called to her all social sectors to adopt and use this system and pay attention to the school certificates and others that are in it to increase the ability and employment prospects (Yan DI, 2006).

 The Japanese unemployment rate is 2.3% in the OECD.
 The starting point for unemployed in Japan is that they do not have the right to unemployment benefit or who have lost their eligibility, there is a very strong incentive to find work.
 In this specific situation, the Japanese Employment Service does not have to put a great deal of effort into running job placement programs because the unemployed have strong work incentives.
 As a result, these efforts in Japan, as measured by public spending efforts on placement policies, are relatively small.
-In 2011, Japan spent less than 0.3% of GDP (gross domestic product) on placement policies, less than half the OECD average (Martin 2014).
+In 2011, Japan spent less than 0.3% of GDP (gross domestic product) on placement policies, less than half the OECD average (Martin, 2014).

-Crost (Crost,2016) analyzed the effect of a type of workfare program, Germany’s "Arbeitsbeschaffungsmaßnahmen" (ABM), on life satisfaction.
+Crost (2016) analyzed the effect of a type of workfare program, Germany’s "Arbeitsbeschaffungsmaßnahmen" (ABM), on life satisfaction.
 Previous studies have found evidence that participation in ABM reduces the probability of finding employment in regular jobs, at least for some groups, so that the program’s long-term employment effects could offset the positive short-term effect on subjective well-being.
 Still, the current paper’s findings have important policy implications, suggesting that jobs created by active labor market policies can at least partly offset the negative effects of unemployment on subjective well-being.

 Participation in active labor market programs (ALMPs) is mandatory for all unemployed persons in Denmark, who receive unemployment benefits, and who have been unemployed for more than 12 months.
 A large literature has analyzed the effect of ALMPs on the unemployed person’s reemployment probabilities and subsequent earnings, and hence of the probability that the programs prevent the unemployed from falling into poverty (Andersen, 2011).